-If you own a commercial property in St. Louis Park, scheduling roof maintenance should be a regular item on your to-do list.
+If you own a commercial property in Minneapolis, scheduling roof maintenance should be a regular item on your to-do list.
 Due to the low-slope design of most commercial roofs, more maintenance is required to keep them in top condition when compared to residential roofs.

-Here, you can learn more about the maintenance requirements for commercial roofing systems in St. Louis Park.
+Here, you can learn more about the maintenance requirements for commercial roofing systems in the Twin Cities.
 By properly maintaining your commercial roof, you can reduce repair expenses and ensure that the roof lasts for its full lifespan.

 A few key factors separate commercial roofing from residential roofing.
 For one, while residential roofs are almost always sloped, commercial properties usually feature low-slope roofing systems.
 Low-slope or “flat” roofs have only a slight slope and usually look completely flat to the eye.
 You can safely walk on a low-slope roof and even use the roof’s square footage for seating, an outdoor air conditioner, etc.

 In addition to this fundamental difference, commercial roofs are usually made with different materials than residential roofs.
 Asphalt shingles, slate tiles, and metal are common roofing material choices for residential applications.
 The most common material options for commercial roofs are quite different, mainly including: